TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-physical-deployment-issues.md

 * **I am having issues when I try to register the appliance using the Azure Migrate project key copied from the project**

     * Ensure that you have copied the correct key from the project.
 To check, on the **Server Assessment** card in your project, select  **Discover** and **Manage Existing appliance** in Step 1.
-From the drop-down menu, select the appliance name (for which you generated a key previously) and copy the corresponding key.
+From the menu, select the appliance name (for which you generated a key previously) and copy the corresponding key.
-    * Ensure that you are pasting the key to the appliance of the right **cloud type** (Public/ US Gov) and **appliance type** (VMware/Hyper-V/Physical or other).
+    * Ensure that you are pasting the key to the appliance of the right **cloud type** (Public/US Gov) and **appliance type** (VMware/Hyper-V/Physical or other).
 Check at the top of appliance configuration manager to confirm the cloud and scenario type.

 * **I am unable to complete registration due to insufficient AAD privileges and get the error "Azure Active Directory (AAD) operation failed with status 'Forbidden' "**